 In the fall of 2019 we bought our first dairy sheep and added them to the flock.
 We are now breeding wool sheep and dairy sheep separately, and also crossing the wool breeds onto the dairy breeds to see if we can improve the wool quality but still have good dairy production.

-Because we are just a small backyard farm with no pasture we keep two to four breeding ewes at any given time and their young lambs, plus our breeding ram.
-We sell our wool ewe lambs, and use the ram lambs for meat.
-We also have tried our hand at milking our sheep over the years.
-With some sheep it has been more successful than others. 🙂
+Because we are just a small backyard farm with no pasture we keep two to five breeding ewes at any given time and their young lambs, plus our breeding ram.
+We sell our ewe lambs (or keep for breeding), and use the ram lambs for meat (although they occasionally get sold as well).

 We jacket our sheep to keep the wool from being stained, bleached, felted, and to decrease the vegetable matter and waste getting caught up in it.
 The jackets add value to the fleece that will be shorn off.

 To read more about our sheep you can click on the menu on the sidebar entitled “More About Our: Sheep.”